-tment should be supervised by a physician experienced in the use of anti-cance theranies precautions for use) Dose adjustments, during treatment and restart of treatment, are recommended to manage grade 3 or 4 thrombocytopenia, neutropenia, or other grade 3 or 4 toxicity judged to be related to lenalidomide
+tment should be supervised by a physician experienced in the use of anti-cancer grade 3 or 4 thrombocytopenia, neutropenia, or other grade 3 or 4 toxicity judged to be related to lenalidomide

-For all indications described below Dose is modified based upon clinical and laboratory findings (see Special warnings and ide maintenance in patients who have undergone autologous stem cell transplantation (ASCT)
+For all indications described below

+\ Dose is modified based upon clinical and laboratory findings (see Special warnings and \ Dose adjustments, during treatment and restart of treatment, are recommended to manage tion (ASCT) Lenalidomide maintenance should be initiated after adequate haematologic recovery following

-In case of neutropenia, the use of growth factors in patient management should be considered.
-If less than 12 hours has elapsed since missing a dose, the patient can take the dose.
-If more than 12 hours has elapsed since missing a dose at the normal time, the patient should not take the dose. but take the next dose at the normal time on the following day.
+\ In case of neutropenia, the use of growth factors in patient management should be considered \ If less than 12 hours has elapsed since missing a dose, the patient can take the dose.
+If more than 12 hours has elapsed since missing a dose at the normal time, the patient should not take the dose. • Thrombocytonenia but take the next dose at the normal time on the following day.

-Newly diagnosed multiple myeloma (NDMM)
+Newly diagnosed multiple myeloma (NDMM) ide maintenance in patients who have undergone autologous stem cell transplanta-

-Lenalidomide maintenance should be initiated after adequate haematologic recovery following ASCT in patients without evidence of progression.
-Lenalidomide must not be started if the Absolute Neutrophil Count (ANC) is < 1.0 x 109/L, and/or platelet counts are < 75 x 109/L.
+Absolute Neutrophil Count (ANC) is < 1.0 x 10°/L, and/or platelet counts are < 75 x 10°/L. Recommended dose

-Recommended dose

 The recommended starting dose is lenalidomide 10 mg orally once daily continuously (on days to 28 of repeated 28-day cycles) given until disease progression or intolerance.
-After 3 cycles of lenalidomide maintenance, the dose can be increased to 15 mg orally once daily if tolerated.
+After 3 cycles of the only observed toxicity lenalidomide maintenance, the dose can be increased to 15 mg orally once daily if tolerated.

-Dose reduction steps
+Dose reduction stens

-Starting dose (10 mg) If dose increased (15 mg) ^a Dose level -1 5 mg 10 mg Dose level -2 5 mg (days 1-21 every 28 days) 5 mg Dose level -3 Not applicable 5 mg (days 1-21 every 28 days) Do not dose below 5 mg (d ays 1-21 every 28 days)
+Starting aose (10 mg) It aose increasea (15 mg) " Dose level -1 5 mg 10 mg Dose level -2 5 mg (days 1-21 every 28 days) 5 mg Dose level -3 Not applicable 5 mg (days 1-21 every 28 days) Do not dose below 5 mg (days 1-21 every 28 days) o After 3 cycles of lenalidomide maintenance, the dose can be increased to 15 mg orally once daily if tolerated.

+when platelets Recommended course

+Fall to < 30 x 10 /L Interrupt lenalidomide treatment

+Return to ≥ 30 x 10 /L Resume lenalidomide at dose level -1 once

+daily

+For each subsequent drop below 30 x 10°/L Interrupt lenalidomide treatment

+Return to ≥ 30 x 10 /L Resume lenalidomide at next lower dose lev

+once daily

+Neutropenia

-When platelets Recommended course Fall to < 30 x 10 9 /L Interrupt lenalidomide treatment Return to $\ge 30 \times 10^{9}/L$ Resume lenalidomide at dose level -1 once daily For each subsequent drop below 30 x 10 9 /L Interrupt lenalidomide treatment Return to \geq 30 x 10 9 /L Resume lenalidomide at next lower dose leve once daily Neutropenia When neutrophils Recommended course ^a Fall to < 0.5 x 10 9 /L Interrupt lenalidomide treatment Return to $\geq 0.5 \times 10^9/L$ Resume lenalidomide at dose level -1 once daily For each subsequent drop below < 0.5 x 10 9 /L Interrupt lenalidomide treatment Return to \geq 0.5 x 10 9 /L Resume lenalidomide at next lower dose leve When neutrophils Recommended course ^a once daily eligible for transplant Lenalidomide treatment must not be started if the ANC is < 1.0 x 109/L, and/or platelet counts are < 50
+When neutrophils Recommended course a

+raii t0 < 0.5 x 10 /L interrupt ienandornide treatment Return to ≥ 0.5 x 10 /L Resume lenalidomide at dose level -1 once daily For each subsequent drop below < 0.5 x 10°/L Interrupt lenalidomide treatment Return to ≥ 0.5 x 10 /L Resume lenalidomide at next lower dose leve

+Recommended coursea once daily